apache/cloudberry-site/versioned_docs/version-2.x/sys-admin/use-compression.md

 - Workfiles (temporary spill files that are created when running a query that requires more memory than it is allocated) can be compressed.
 See the server configuration parameter `gp_workfile_compression`.
 - The Apache Cloudberry utilities [`gpbackup`](../sys-utilities/gpbackup.md), [`gprestore`](../sys-utilities/gprestore.md), [`gpcopy`](../sys-utilities/gpcopy.md), [`gpload`](../sys-utilities/gpload.md), and [`gplogfilter`](../sys-utilities/gplogfilter.md) support compression.

 For some compression algorithms (such as zlib) Apache Cloudberry requires software packages installed on the host system.
-For information about required software packages, see the *Apache Cloudberry Installation Guide*.
+For information about required software packages, see the [Apache Cloudberry Installation Guide](../cbdb-op-software-hardware.md).